Aramcon wins two medals at Riyadh rowing competition

-According to Alshehri, the SRF got off to a strong start by winning a bronze medal in the men’s event at the Asia Indoor Rowing Championships in March 2019.
+Alshehri said the SRF got off to a strong start by winning a bronze medal in the men’s event at the Asia Indoor Rowing Championships in March 2019.
 In October 2020, SRF participated in the Riyadh Preparatory Race, where Aramcon Jessica Weirmier of Dhahran won first place in both the women’s 2,000 meter and the 500 meter events.

 “About a year ago I was searching ‘rowing — Middle East’ on the internet,” says Weirmier.
 “I came across the SRF website, signed up to get event updates emailed to me, and out of the blue, there in my inbox was the opportunity to compete in Riyadh on Oct.
 2.”

 - 2,000 M men's: 1st Emad Youssef 6:32.9; 2nd Maytham Alhajji 6:46.9;3rd Mousa Alolayan 6:49.4

 - 500 M men's: 1st Emad Youssef 1:21.2; 2nd Maytham Alhajji 1:25.8; 3rd Mousa Alolayan 1:27.2

 - 2,000 M women's: 1st Jessica Weirmier 7:44.1; 2nd Deema Alfaris 7:50.3; 3rd Malak Alhajri 8:16.3

 500 M women's: 1st Jessica Weirmier 1:46.8; 2nd Deema Alfaris 1:48.3; 3rd Malak Alhajri 1:49.8